reactjs/react.dev/beta/src/pages/apis/createRoot.md

 An app fully built with React will usually not have any calls to `root.unmount`.

-For pages that use React for parts of the page, it may be necessary to remove DOM nodes that React controls from the page.
-When removing those DOM nodes, you need to tell React to "stop" managing the content inside it by calling `root.unmount`.
+This is mostly useful if your React root's DOM node (or any of its ancestors) may get removed from the DOM by some other code.
+For example, imagine a jQuery tab panel that removes inactive tabs from the DOM.
+If a tab gets removed, everything inside it (including the React roots inside) would get removed from the DOM as well.
+In that case, you need to tell React to "stop" managing the removed root's content by calling `root.unmount`.
+Otherwise, the components inside the removed root won't know to clean up and free up global resources like subscriptions.

 Calling `root.unmount` will unmount all the components in the root and "detach" React from the root DOM node, including removing any event handlers or state in the tree.